-2. The applicant is under a disciplinary penalty or sanction pro- hibiting the use of the facility; 3.
-The proposed use includes nonpermissible solicitation [see FI]; 4.
-The proposed use would constitute an immediate and actual danger to the peace or security of the College District that available law enforcement officials could not control with rea- sonable efforts; 5.
-The applicant owes a monetary debt to the College District and the debt is considered delinquent; 6.
-The proposed activity would disrupt or disturb the regular aca- demic program; 7.
-The proposed use would result in damage to or defacement of property or the applicant has previously damaged College District property; or 8.
-The proposed activity would constitute an unauthorized joint sponsorship with an outside group. can e assistant director of student engagement will provide the appli- t a written statement of the grounds for rejection if a request is ied.
-Announcements and Publicity iste sis f In accordance with administrative procedures, all students and reg- istered student organizations will be given access on the same ba- sis for making announcements and publicizing their meetings and activities.
-Identificatio n on (dents or registered student organizations distributing materials campus or using College District facilities will provide identifica- when requested to do so by a College District representative.
-Violations of Policy Regarding Use of Facilities garo acti mat tion tion ure to comply with this policy and associated procedures re- ding the use of facilities will result in appropriate administrative on, including but not limited to, confiscation of nonconforming erials, suspension of a student's or registered student organiza- 's use of College District facilities, and/or other disciplinary ac- in accordance with the College District's discipline policies and cedures [see FM and FMA].
-Interference with Expression ulty members, students, or student organizations that interfere the expressive activities permitted by this policy will be subject isciplinary action in accordance with the College District's disci- e policies and procedures [see DH, FM, and FMA].
+- 2. The applicant is under a disciplinary penalty or sanction prohibiting the use of the facility; - 3.
+The proposed use includes nonpermissible solicitation [see FI]; - The proposed use would constitute an immediate and actual danger to the peace or security of the College District that available law enforcement officials could not control with reasonable efforts; - 5.
+The applicant owes a monetary debt to the College District and the debt is considered delinquent; - 6.
+The proposed activity would disrupt or disturb the regular academic program; - 7.
+The proposed use would result in damage to or defacement of property or the applicant has previously damaged College District property; or - 8.
+The proposed activity would constitute an unauthorized joint sponsorship with an outside group.

+The assistant director of student engagement will provide the applicant a written statement of the grounds for rejection if a request is denied.

+Announcements and Publicity

+In accordance with administrative procedures, all students and registered student organizations will be given access on the same basis for making announcements and publicizing their meetings and activities.

+Students or registered student organizations distributing materials on campus or using College District facilities will provide identification when requested to do so by a College District representative.

+Failure to comply with this policy and associated procedures will result in appropriate administrative action, including but not limited to, confiscation of nonconforming materials, suspension of a student's or registered student organization's use of College District facilities, and/or other disciplinary action in accordance with the College District's discipline policies and procedures [see FM and FMA].